Tools4everBV/HelloID-Prov-Training-Materials/README.md

 ## Introduction

-This repository is intended for training purposes only.
+This repository is intended for HelloID training purposes only.

 ## Prerequisites

 - A local running version of the 'HelloID provisioning agent'.

-- A local directory on the server running the 'HelloID provisioning agent' containing the DEMO data from the 'CSV source data' folder.
+- A local directory on the server running the 'HelloID provisioning agent' containing the DEMO data from the 'lab files\lab 1\source data' folder of this repository.

-- The 'Execute on-premises' switch on the 'System' tab is toggled.
+- The 'Execute on-premises' switch from the 'System' tab need to be ON.

 ![image](./assets/hid.png)